-(Judges 11:11) So Jephthah went with the elders of Gilead, and the people made him head and leader over them.
-And Jephthah spoke all his words before the LORD at Mizpah.
+(Judges 11:11) Then Jephthah went with the elders of Gilead, and the people made him head and captain over them: and Jephthah uttered all his words before the LORD in Mizpeh.

 Jephthah went with them and they made him their head, but before battle Jephthah affirmed their promises to him before the LORD.
 Mizpah (meaning watchtower or look out, and "LORD watch over me") was a place where promises between people were made before the LORD (see Genesis 31:49).
 He may have also made vows before the LORD at this place while seeking the LORD's help.
 Between Judges 11:11 and Judges 11:29, Jephthah tried to negotiate peace between the Israelites and the Ammonites.
 In doing so, Jephthah demonstrated his knowledge of the history of Israel and the history of the Promised Land.